guideline-tech/subroutine/README.md

 ```
 ## Op Implementation

 Ops have some fluff, but not much.
-The `Subroutine::Op` class entire purpose in life is to validate user input and execute
+The `Subroutine::Op` class' entire purpose in life is to validate user input and execute
 a series of operations.
 To enable this we filter input params, type cast params (if desired), and execute validations.
 Only
 after these things are complete will the `Op` perform it's operation.